Free eGFR Calculator Online – Calculate Kidney Function from Creatinine

 Severe decrease or failure

-Our free eGFR calculator online is designed to be simple and user-friendly.
-Follow these easy steps to calculate your estimated kidney function:
+Our free eGFR calculator online is built to make kidney function checks straightforward.
+Follow these steps to calculate eGFR from your lab report:

-- 1Enter your serum creatinine value from your blood test results.
-You can input the value in either mg/dL or µmol/L units.
+- 1Enter the serum creatinine value from your blood test and choose the correct unit, either mg/dL or µmol/L.

-- 2Enter your age in years.
-The eGFR calculator is designed for adults aged 18 years and older.
+- 2Add your age in years, because kidney function estimates change across adulthood and the calculator is intended for adults aged 18 and older.

-- 4Click "Calculate eGFR" to instantly receive your estimated GFR value and corresponding CKD stage.
+- 4Click "Calculate eGFR" to see your estimated kidney function and the CKD stage range that best matches the result.

 Early Detection